hapax/hapax.github.io/assets/eratosthenes.md

 *single* vantage point, exploiting the (tiny) change in apparent size of the moon as it passes overhead.
-This requires you to know how big the moon is, but we can turn things round, and learn the size of the moon using the radius of the earth!
+This requires you to know how big the moon is, but we can turn things around, and learn the size of the moon using the radius of the earth!

-I also meant to measure shadows at the solstice.
+Another fun experiment is measuring shadows at the solstice.
 By comparing to the equinoctial result, this tells us the *tilt* of the earth on its axis!
-I guess I'll have to wait until December though.
+I missed June, so I guess I'll have to wait until December.
-There
+We've only scraped the surface of practical applications of trigonometry, and I might write more about these in future.
+But the autumnal equinox is in a month and a half (Sep 22), so you may want to repeat this experiment yourself!